heaganhenry/ts-invoice-app/README.md

 ﻿# ts-invoice-app
-Web app that allows users to create simple invoices by using TypeScript to select the relevant HTML elements and rendering them on the page.
+Web app that allows users to create simple invoices by using TypeScript to select the relevant HTML elements and render them on the page.